Circle Of Control Worksheet

 What is the circle of control?

-• Circle of concern (outmost circle) - Also known as the outer circle, the patient can write things they cannot influence or control but believe to affect their daily life.
+• Circle of concern (outmost circle): Also known as the outer circle, the patient can write things they cannot influence or control but believe to affect their daily life.
 Examples are the weather, the pandemic, their past or future, etc.

-• The circle of influence (circle between concern and control) is where the patient writes what they cannot control but can still make a difference.
-What to place inside the circle of influence will vary since it's dependent on the patient's creativity, self-confidence, capabilities, etc. Here, clients can note what they can change regarding their behavior, thinking, attitude, and/or influence.
+• The circle of influence (circle between concern and control): This is where the patient writes what they cannot control but can still make a difference.
+What to place inside the circle of influence will vary since it’s dependent on the patient’s creativity, self-confidence, capabilities, etc. Here, clients can note what they can change regarding their behavior, thinking, attitude, and/or influence.
 While there is indirect control over the situation, clients can influence how their actions respond to others.

 Circle Of Control Worksheet Template